johanberntsson/ozmoo/README.md

 * Supports custom colour schemes.
 * Supports up to ten save slots on a save disk (and most games will get the full ten slots).
 * Supports writing a name for each save.
 * Supports building a Z-code game without virtual memory.
 This means the whole game must fit in RAM at once, imposing a size restriction of about 50-52 KB.
 A game built this way can then be played on a C64 without a diskdrive.
 This far, save/restore does require a diskdrive, but there may be a version with save/restore to tape in the future.
+Also, a game built in this mode doesn't support RESTART.
+* Supports building a game as a d81 disk image.
+This means there is room for any size of game on a single disk.
+A d81 disk image can be used to create a disk for a 1581 drive or it can be used with an SD2IEC device or, of course, an emulator.
 * Supports using an REU (Ram Expansion Unit) for caching.
 The REU can also be used to play a game built for a dual disk drive system with just one drive.

 ## Building and running